Faculty of International Relations

 All students will belong to a seminar where they think on their own, present, and discuss their ideas in a small group.
 For example, in the Seminar during the freshman year, students will be trained to comprehend, debate, and compose their ideas based on learning materials such as charts and historical photos.

-2. Study Abroad! = Required Study Abroad Programs + Multilayered English Education
+2. Study Abroad! = Study Abroad Programs (strongly recommended)+ Multilayered English Education

-3. Keeping Up with Globalization! = Systematic Study under a Three-course System
+3. Go into the world! = Systematic Study under a Three-course System

 Students will learn in depth about a rapidly changing, international community based on the three courses of “Economics and Business,” “Policies for Peace,” and “International Cooperation.”
 While learning necessary theories for understanding diversity in the world, students will also develop their ability to apply such theories in practice.